wuyanxin/review.ninja/CONTRIBUTING.md

 2) Create a GitHub [developer application](https://github.com/settings/applications/new)

-> For now, since we do not know what our application URL will be just enter
-> any URL for the homepage and callback URL.
+Just set the homepage and callback URL to anything for now (we will update this later).

 3) Rename `docker-compose.example.yml` to `docker-compose.yml`